robkingsbury/bndstat/README.md

-                          all non-loopback devices are included [empty] --unit=string         Specify the output unit; is one of bps, kbps, mbps or tbps; input is not case sensitive [kbps] --helpfull            List all available options [false]
+                          all non-loopback devices are included [empty] --unit=string         Specify the output unit; is one of bps, kbps, mbps or tbps; input is not case sensitive [kbps] --showunit            Show the --unit used in the output header [false] --helpfull            List all available options [false]
 ```